What is Duty of Care?

 – Driver training where appropriate

-Our Duty of Care facility can be added as an optional extra to our Service Card, Fleet Card, or Premium Autoserve Club packages.
+Our Duty of Care facility can be added as an optional extra to our Service Card, Fleet Card, or Autoserve Club packages.
 Providing you with peace of mind, knowing your Duty of Care has been taken care of and your driver is both legal and safe to be driving for your business.
 Please ask Autoserve for a quote based on your requirements.